 How Do You Pick The Perfect Retractable Dog Leash?

-Getting a good retractable dog leash is an important investment to protecting yourself, your dog, and any other people or animals that you encounter during your walks.
+Getting a good retractable dog leash is an important investment in protecting yourself, your dog, and any other people or animals that you encounter during your walks.

 It’s important to get a high-quality, properly functioning retractable dog leash, because only the best retractable dog leashes will offer you complete control over the dog, which is critical to ensuring you’ll both enjoy the walks you take together, and that you’ll want to continue going on them regularly.